Moving to Estonia Guide

 For those visiting from EU member states, as long as you have a European Health Insurance Card (EHIC), you will be able to access health services in Estonia at a reduced cost and in some circumstances for free.

 If you’re travelling in more remote areas, be sure to confirm if the clinics are private as you will not be covered by an EHIC card for private treatment.
-It is always advisable to get health insurance prior to travelling to ensure you are covered in case of an emergency situation where private treatment is the only option.
+It is always advised to get international health insurance prior to moving to Estonia to ensure you are covered in case of an emergency situation where private treatment is the only option.
 In cases of emergency, if you require an ambulance this is usually free of charge.

 Estonia’s national currency is the Euro.
 Prior to its introduction in 2011, the country’s currency was the kroon.